GammaZero: Learning To Guide POMDP Belief Space Search With Graph Representations: GammaZero

-where: \begin{itemize} \item $V_{\text{obj}}$ contains \textbf{object nodes} representing domain entities (e.g., robot, box, package).
-These nodes persist across all beliefs and encode object-specific properties such as type and current belief-aggregated attributes.
+where: \begin{itemize} \item $V_{\text{obj}}$ contains \textbf{object nodes} representing all distinct entities in the environment.
+This unifies movable entities (e.g., robot, box, package) and spatial entities (e.g., rooms, hallways, distinct waypoints) into a single set.
+These nodes persist across all beliefs and serve as the valid arguments over which actions and attributes are defined.
+They encode entity-specific properties, such as type (e.g., \texttt{is\_location}, \texttt{is\_item}) and static attributes.

-\item $V_{\text{loc}}$ contains \textbf{location nodes} representing spatial positions or regions in the domain.
-These provide grounding for spatial predicates and enable the model to reason about proximity, reachability, and spatial relationships crucial for action selection.

-\item $V_{\text{pred}}$ contains \textbf{predicate instance nodes} representing grounded predicates that hold with sufficient probability in the belief.
-Importantly, a predicate instance node like \texttt{AtLocation(robot, loc1)} is created only when $\sum_i w_i \cdot \mathbb{1}[\text{AtLocation(robot, loc1)} \in s_i] \geq \tau$.
-This selective instantiation means the graph structure itself encodes which hypotheses are plausible under the current belief.
+\item $V_{\text{attr}}$ contains \textbf{attribute instance nodes} representing object attributes that hold with sufficient probability in the belief.
+Each attribute node encodes a specific attribute-value assignment for an object.
+For example, \texttt{At(robot)= (kitchen)} represents that the \texttt{At} attribute of \texttt{robot} has value \texttt{kitchen}.
+These nodes are created selectively: an attribute instance is instantiated only when $\sum_i w_i \cdot \mathbf{1}[\text{attr}(obj) = val \text{ in } s_i] \geq \tau$.
+This selective instantiation allows the graph structure to directly encode which attribute-value assignments are plausible under the current belief.

 \item $V_{\text{act}}$ contains \textbf{action nodes} representing parameterized actions available in the domain (e.g., \texttt{move(?from, ?to)}, \texttt{pick(?object)}).
-These nodes enable the model to reason about action applicability by examining their connections to objects and predicates.
+These nodes enable the model to reason about action applicability by examining their connections to the relevant entities in $V_{\text{obj}}$ and condition nodes in $V_{\text{attr}}$.

-\item $v_{\text{global}}$ is a \textbf{global aggregation node} that maintains a holistic representation of the belief state and facilitates information propagation across distant nodes in the graph. \end{itemize}
+\item $v_{\text{global}}$ is a \textbf{global aggregation node} that maintains a holistic representation of the belief state and propagates information across distant nodes in the graph. \end{itemize}